19hours/sg-statutes/Acts/Central Provident Fund Act.md

 5. For the purpose of this Schedule —

-(a) a person shall be deemed to have attained 35, 50, 55, 60 or 65 years of age on the thirty-fifth, fiftieth, fifty-fifth, sixtieth or sixty-fifth anniversary, respectively, of the day of his birth and the contributions payable in respect of an employee above 35, 50, 55, 60 or 65 years of age shall be payable from the first day of the month following the month in which the employee attains that age;
+(a) a person is deemed to have attained 50, 55, 60 or 65 years of age on the fiftieth, fifty-fifth, sixtieth or sixty-fifth anniversary, respectively, of the day of the person’s birth and the contributions payable in respect of an employee above 50, 55, 60 or 65 years of age are payable from the first day of the month following the month in which the employee attains that age;

+[S 860/2014 wef 01/01/2015]

 (b) the contribution payable by the employer shall be rounded off to the nearest dollar except where the fraction of a dollar is 50 cents, it shall be regarded as a dollar;